mkhilari/OOSD/notes.md

 ```

 ## Static vs Instance
-**Static** attributes and methods belong to a class, and are shared by all instances of the class.
+**Static** attributes and methods belong to the class, and are shared by all instances of the class.

 **Instance** attributes and methods are unique to each instance of a class.